Near Nuremberg, 2006

 I am in the fourth semester of my engineering studies at the university in Nuremberg, and I work like so many of my fellow-students in several odd jobs to make ends meet.

-The facility itself consists of one main edifice subdivided into several levels and a vast production hall, a couple of attached offices, a few shops, some creepy subterranean store rooms, and approximately a dozen apartments.
+The facility itself consists of one main edifice subdivided into several levels and a vast production hall, a couple of attached offices, a few shops, some murky subterranean store rooms, and approximately a dozen apartments.

-Most of those derelict apartments are uninhabited for several years, with broken furniture, garbage and waste scattered all over the floors, some of them with rotting food in out-of-order refrigerators as if the previous owners had fled their housings overnight.
+Most of those derelict apartments are uninhabited for several years, with broken furniture, garbage and waste scattered all over the floors, some of them with rotting food in turned-on but out-of-order refrigerators as if the previous owners had fled their housings overnight.

 Overall, it is a foul-smelling and abominably filthy place.